HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/nustar/data-analysis-nustar.md

 ## Imports

 We assume `heasoftpy` and HEASoft are present on your system; installing the [heasoft conda package](https://heasarc.gsfc.nasa.gov/docs/software/conda.html) may be the easiest option.
-The following command will setup a new Conda environment with the latest version of HEASoft installed (you may substitute 'conda' with 'mamba', or whichever skew of Conda you use):
+The following command will set up a new Conda environment with the latest version of HEASoft installed (you may substitute 'conda' with 'mamba', or whichever skew of Conda you use):

 ```
 conda create -n hea_env heasoft -c https://heasarc.gsfc.nasa.gov/FTP/software/conda